InValidFire/PSI-Coordinator/README.md

 ### Challenges/Non-Working Features

 The upload functionality that will store the file data to our database does not currently work.
-Users will be able to click on the upload box and select a file however nothing will be stored.
+Users will be able to click on the upload box and select a file however nothing will be stored and only one file will appear in the list.